Eddy-Morgan/car-driving-behavioral-cloning/README.md

 ## Credits

 The credits for this code go to [naokishibuya](https://github.com/naokishibuya).
+I merely trained the model for a desirable driving